tjaeggi/btw2201_databases/docs/le12/ApacheCassandraTutorial.md

 !!! info "What is a normalized table schema?"

     A normalized table schema is optimized to contain no duplications.
 Instead, data is referenced by ID and needs to be joined later.
-In Cassandra, you try to avoid normalized tables.
-It is not even possible to write a query that contains a join.
+In Cassandra, you **try to avoid normalized tables**. **It is not even possible to write a query that contains a join**.